Your Adventure Travel Blog

 Devín Castle is a popular travel destination.
 So, I recommend coming in the early morning before families and busses are arriving.
 The facility is very attractive for families because of the plays, petting zoos and games.
 But even single travelers will not be disappointed.
 Because impressive structures and great views over the idyllic landscape await you.
 By and large, an impressive sight in Slovakia

-Getting to Devín Castle
+Getting to the sight Devín Castle

 It only takes 20 minutes by car from Bratislava.
 A free parking lot is located at the foot of the rock.
 There are also some restaurants here.